Subclass 449 Humanitarian Stay or Humanitarian Stay (Temporary) Class UJ Subclass 449 visa: How to apply

 If invited to apply for the Subclass 449 Humanitarian Stay visa, you can include members of your immediate family, for example, your partner or under 18 dependent child or dependent parents, in a combined application.

 The Subclass 449 Humanitarian Stay visa is valid up to 3 years.
 You can work and you have access to Social Security benefits, and free medical (Medicare).
 Click here to find out if you are eligible for subclass 786 Temporary (Humanitarian Concern) visa if you are unable to return to your home country at the end of your 3 years Subclass 449 Humanitarian Stay visa.

 Holder of a Subclass 449 visa cannot apply for another visa unless invited

 Once you are granted this visa, you cannot leave Australia and you cannot sponsor members of your family unit.
 In addition, you will not be able to apply for any other visa while you are in Australia.
 However, you can apply for a protection visa (click here to learn more about Subclass 866 visa) if the Minister allows you (click here to learn more about section 91L).

 The Department of Immigration may impose the following visa conditions on Subclass 449 Humanitarian Stay visa:

 - 8506 – if you change your address, you must advise within 2 working days;

 - 8104 – you can work up to 40 hours per fortnight;

 - 8303 – you must not involve in disruptive activities or violence or threatening to harm

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you can apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you can apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa